 That’s why, starting with yesterday, it’s these monsters that have been triggering thoughts of Trump to me.
 Trump, powerful and impassible, smiling an impish smile.

-Therefore I think of Sebastian Ghita, a fugitive mole, even when I’m not in front of the TV.
-Otherwise you would say his image has turned into a screensaver.
+Therefore my cortex teems with Sebastian Ghita, a fugitive mole, even when I’m not in front of the TV.
+Otherwise you’d say his image is a screensaver.
 His series of unveiling videos has been on 24/7.

 Where does Trump come into the picture?